 JIAM is one of five joint institutes created by UT-Battelle and the University of Tennessee.
 UT-Battelle is the managing contractor for Oak Ridge National Laboratory (ORNL) and a joint venture of the University of Tennessee and Battelle Memorial Institute.

-Through JIAM, tenants will have access to materials science research capabilities available at only a handful of facilities worldwide.
+Through JIAM, tenants have access to materials science research capabilities available at only a handful of facilities worldwide.
 Additionally, JIAM is a multidisciplinary facility, marrying its capabilities with those of other research facilities at both the adjacent University of Tennessee main campus and at ORNL.
-This $56 million, 140,000 sq. ft. facility is projected to achieve LEED Silver status from the U.S. Green Building Council.
+This $56 million, 140,000 sq. ft. facility is certified LEED Silver status from the U.S. Green Building Council.

 JIAM draws on the intellectual resources of the University of Tennessee faculty and scientists at ORNL with interests in advanced materials research.
 Many of the world’s best researchers in the field are JIAM research affiliates.

 Combine these resources with access to the university’s research scholars and the Governor’s Chairs program, and there is quite literally no other choice that measures up to the value available at Cherokee Farm Innovation Campus.